Skip to product information

 What if the key to embracing who you are was hidden inside a glowing star?

-In this heartfelt picture book, Tala, a young Filipino American girl, becomes fascinated with the traditional parol star lantern.
-Her curiosity sparks a journey that brings three generations together to re-discover their roots, share traditions, and shine brightly for all to see.
+When Tala, a young Filipino American girl, discovers the traditional parol star lantern, her curiosity sparks a journey that brings three generations together to rediscover their roots, share family traditions, and shine brightly for all to see.

-Now available in a special edition 10”x10” hardcover with Educator & Parent Guide.
-Time to Shine is a radiant celebration of family traditions, and the courage to be yourself.
+Presented in a beautiful 10" × 10" hardcover with an Educator & Parent Guide, the multi-award-winning Time to Shine is a heartfelt celebration of family traditions, Filipino heritage, and the courage to be yourself.

 "I like being Filipino and American.
 I like being different.
 I like being me!"

-When their lantern glows in the window, it becomes more than decoration—it’s a beacon of hope, heritage, and cultural pride.
+When their lantern glows in the window, it becomes more than decoration—it's a beacon of heritage, community, and cultural pride.

 Time to Shine offers: